-It is a less-expensive app to try before choosing an app to invest in long-term.
+It is a less-expensive voice recorder app to try before choosing an app to invest in long-term.
 There is a Pro paid upgrade available with additional features, such as exporting the audio file to email.

-The interface is user-friendly and offers high-quality recordings.
+The interface is user-friendly and offers high-quality voice recordings.
 I have been able to record conversations from the back of the room at conferences.

-Evernote is a well-known note taking app.
+Evernote is a well-known note taking and voice recorder app.

 However what may not be known is it also offers the ability to record parts of conversations by clicking or tapping the microphone button on the formatting bar in a new note.

 It can be a useful voice recording app for short recordings for snippets of conversations.